Kiwari-Labs/kiwari-labs-contracts-sdk/README.md

 ### License

 This project is licensed under the Apache-2.0 License.
+See the [LICENSE](LICENSE-APACHE-2.0.md) file for more details.
-See the [LICENSE](LICENSE) file for more details.
+Interface for interacting with ERC20 standard licensed under the MIT License.
+See the [LICENSE](LICENSE-MIT.md) file for more details.